CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 In the **Shared** page:

-* in **Shared to the project** you can view the **bukets that other CSC projects (belonging to your colligues or collaborators) shared with you**.
+* in **Shared to the project** you can view the **bukets that other CSC projects (belonging to your colleagues or collaborators) shared with you**.
 Next to the bucket name, under **Containeor Owner**,  it is displayed the ID associated to CSC project to which the bucket belongs to (also called SD Account).
 With double click you can access the bucket and view the content (if you have reading access) or add files to the container (if you have edits rights).

 !!! note
     All the container listed here are own by another users that can decide when revoke your access.
 You will not be able to access the file from SD Dekstop untill you make a copy of the container.